apache/guacamole-manual/src/guacamole-native.md

 All protocols that require a terminal (Kubernetes, SSH, and telnet) require that fonts are installed on the Guacamole server in order to function, as output from the terminal cannot be rendered otherwise.
-Support for these protocols will build just fine if fonts are not installed, but it will fail to connect when used:
+Support for these protocols will build just fine if fonts are not installed, but it will render incorrectly or fail to connect when used:

 ```
 Aug 23 14:09:45 my-server guacd[5606]: Unable to get font "monospace"